microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 # Data Preparation

 ## Sample data

 The data for this lab is from the AdventureWorks sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services models.

 ---

-# Import a dataflow model into a group workspace
+# Download a sample dataflow model

-A dataflow has been partially started, which we'll utilize to the labs completion.
-To get started we'll import the existing dataflow model and edit the credentials so that we can ingest the sample files, transform our data and perform a refresh operation.
+We'll start our lab by importing a dataflow model and editing the dataflow's credentials so that we can ingest the sample files, transform data and perform a refresh operation once complete.

+1. Download the sample [**Dataflow demo.json**](https://raw.githubusercontent.com/microsoft/pbiworkshops/main/Day%20After%20Dashboard%20in%20a%20Day/Source_Files/Dataflow%20demo.json) file which will be used as a starting point with pre-defined tables and custom functions for the lab.

 ---

-1. Download the sample **Dataflow demo.json** file, which contains the dataflow model.
+# Premium license mode

-1. Navigate to a new, empty or non-production group workspace to utilize the [premium features of dataflows](https://docs.microsoft.com/power-bi/transform-model/dataflows/dataflows-premium-features) for this lab.
-To confirm a group workspace has a capacity assigned - in the top right corner of the group workspace, select the **Settings** option and in the navigation pane select the **Premium** tab to confirm that a **Premium** license mode has been enabled from any one of the options below.
+1. Navigate to a new, empty or non-production workspace and confirm that a capacity has been assigned to the workspace, if not we'll use this opportunity to enable the option by selecting one of the below values.
+    1. In the top right corner of the workspace, select the **Settings** option.
+    1. In the navigation pane, select the **Premium** tab and verify one of the licensing modes listed below has been enabled.

     **License mode:**
     - [Premium per user](https://docs.microsoft.com/power-bi/admin/service-premium-per-user-faq)